 Water undertakers also produce Water Resources Management Plans every 5 years; which identify available resources, forecast demand and set out how future deficits may be addressed through either resource development or demand management options.
-EA and/or NRW also review these plans and advise the Welsh Government on their adequacy.
+NRW and / or the EA also review these plans and advise the Welsh Government on their adequacy.